jp3tty/bikesharing/README.md

 ## Overview
 For this project, NYC "Citi Bike" data is used as a business case to demonstrate that a bike sharing business can be viable in large urban environments.

-Visualizations are used in a Tableau Data Story ([Link to Tableau Data Story.](https://public.tableau.com/app/profile/jeremy3008/viz/NYCBikeshareChallenge_16411709534240/NYCStory)) to show the Citi Bikes rider breakdown.
+Data visualizations are used in a Tableau Data Story ([Tableau Data Story](https://public.tableau.com/app/profile/jeremy3008/viz/NYCBikeshareChallenge_16411709534240/NYCStory)) to show Citi Bike's rider breakdown, view their bike usage, and compare their "Customer" and "Subscriber" users.

 ## Results
+Inspection of the data reveals that over 2 million rides occured in August of 2019
 ![Breakdown](https://github.com/jp3tty/bikesharing/blob/main/Images/Breakdown.PNG)

 ### Checkout Times for Users